SimonDarksideJ/SimonDarksideJ.github.io/_posts/2025-08-23-Can you make a game with AI.md

 > **NOTE**
 >
-> For reference, here is the [`copilot-instructions`](/assets/img/posts/20250823/copilot-instructions.md) that I used for the "Mech Rampage" test.
+> For reference, here are the [`copilot-instructions`](/assets/img/posts/20250823/copilot-instructions.md) that I used for the "Mech Rampage" test.

 ### Planning